Seven Day trek to Mt Baker 4,860m Rwenzori Mountains Uganda

-One or 2 persons $1,050 each, 3 or more $ 950 each plus UWA (Uganda Wildlife Authority) gate entrance fee of $35 per day which is paid separately in cash.
+One or 2 persons $1,150, 3 or more $1,050 each plus UWA (Uganda Wildlife Authority) gate entrance fee of $35 per day which is paid separately in cash.
 Price includes all porters, food (meals) and accommodation whilst in the mountain

-Day 5.
 4.3 kilometre climb 4 to 6 hours up and 2 to 3 hours back down.
 Set off by 6.30am to climb the Mt Baker Peak 4,842 metres.
 Ascent time from McConnell’s Camp (Camp 4) to the top is three to four hours and descent three hours.
 This is a steep rocky climb where you need a good head for heights as some sections like the crevice climbing down to the glacier has a sizeable drop off the side.
-Although steep Mt Baker is considered non-technical except in the snow season (wet season) of April-May and September-October nevertheless safety ropes will be used at all times on steep sections.
+Although steep Mt Baker is considered non-technical except in the snow season (wet season) of April-May and September-October when it is very slippery on the ice covered rocks, nevertheless safety ropes will be used at all times on steep sections.
 After climbing up you descend along a crack in the rock face to the glacier and a short 300 metre walk to the peak.

 If we have fine weather or a break in the cloud the views of the main peaks of Magherita, Alexandria, Stanley’s plateau and the glaciers are fantastic as you see the splendour of these beautiful snow capped mountains.
 The view is awesome!!
 After absorbing this lifetime experience we walk back across the glacier climb back up the crack in the rock face and descend to McConnell’s Camp.
 Sleep at Camp 4

 Distance to Kiharo Camp 11km Time taken to walk 4 to 7 hours